anticensority/runet-censorship-bypass/extensions/chromium/runet-censorship-bypass/README.md

 cd src/extension-common/pages/options/
 npm install
 cd -

+# For debugging:
 npm start
-use your build/extension-beta
+# Use your build/extension-beta

+# For production:
+npm run release
+# Use your build/extension-full or build/extension-mini
 ```

 # Release